Liaoliaoliaole/BMS/README.md

 In windows :
 cmake, ninja, stsw-link007,gcc-arm-none-eabi compiler are installed.
 Details of enviroment set could be seen in Confluence: [How-To-CrossCompile-BMSServerApp](https://liyuanliull.atlassian.net/wiki/spaces/BMSDEVELOP/pages/426109/How-to+Set+Up+Environment+and+Building+the+BMSServerApp)
-### Build steps
+### Build scripts
+Navigate to the directory where build script existed.
-Execute following command in terminal(such as windows powershell) under the directory where CMakeLists.txt existed:
+Execute following command in terminal(such as windows powershell):
-`mkdir build`
-`cd build`
-`cmake -DCMAKE_TOOLCHAIN_FILE="../toolchain.cmake" -G "Ninja" ..`
-`ninja`
-If clean the build, run: `ninja clean`
+`.\build_BMSServerApp.ps1`

 Then connect the stm32l152re to PC, and run:
-`st-flash write stm32l152_nucleo.bin 0x08000000`
+`st-flash write BMSServerApp\build\stm32l152_nucleo.bin 0x08000000`

+To remove the build, remove `build` directory.

 # `prototyping`
 This section will store the code, configurations, and other resources related to early-stage project prototyping.
 It will be used to experiment with features, develop proof-of-concept implementations, and try out ideas before they are moved into production.